Hiramek1/dev-for-tech-angular-bootstrap/README.md

-# CopaDoMundo
+# Dev for Tech

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.

+## Json Server

+Run `json-server --watch db.json` for a json server.
+You are now able to call `http://localhost:3000/` routes and perform HTTP requests.

 ## Development server